Ato-Mothibi/blc2302_groupChanique_Thato_Mothibi_ITWresume3/README.md

-# This is my second github project
+# This is my third github project
 I created a digital resume